Pingopete/RVE-KSP-0.90/README.md

 This is extremely experimental and highly unfinished!
 This is simply so you guys can try out the new atmosphere shader and cloud detail.

+>>SunFlare Shared assets file hasn't been updated to KSP 0.90 yet<<

 INTALL INFO!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 	Install RealSolarSystem 8.5 (including necessary textures!).